Basel

 iteration

-Getting closer to the desire outcome
+Getting closer to the desired outcome

 “Abandon the walk-out checkout experience and incorporate human interaction elements through style curators”